Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 In the mid-2010s, I was given the assignment to spearhead a critical component of one of the largest human resource and pay modernization initiatives in decades for my organization – a complete modernization overhaul of our legacy financial system and structure.
 This wasn’t just another systems upgrade.
 It was a 20+ year transformation effort (still ongoing) that would fundamentally redefine organizational structures and pay processes across our organization.
 In other words – a massive, complicated effort.

-But rather than rush to solutions, I felt the need to take a more counterintuitive approach: I slowed down to speed up.
+So rather than rush to solutions or be overwhelmed by the task at hand, I felt the need to take a more deliberate, intentional approach: I slowed down to speed up.
 I knew that before I could lead this transition and transformation, I needed to understand its full scope and unite my team and executives around a shared vision for the future.
+And this is the strategy I used to do just that.

 Using Time Strategically and Deliberately to Gain Clarity